 Lynn M. LoPucki and Christopher R. Mirick, Strategies for Creditors in Bankruptcy Proceedings, 6th ed.
 (KF1524 .L57 2015).
 Written by a well-known law professor and bankruptcy empiricist, this book provides tactical advice for secured and unsecured creditors before bankruptcy and in Chapter 7, 11, and 13 bankruptcy cases.

-Robert K. Rasmussen, ed., Bankruptcy Law Stories (Reserves KF1524 .B357 2007).
+Robert K. Rasmussen, ed., Bankruptcy Law Stories (Reserves KF1524 .B357 2007 and online in West Academic Study Aids).
 A collection of essays in which law professors tell the stories behind significant bankruptcy cases and provide insights into their larger implications.

 Shayna M. Steinfeld and Bruce R. Steinfeld, The Family Lawyer's Guide to Bankruptcy: Forms, Tips, and Strategies, 2d ed.
 (KF1535 .D58 S74 2008).
 This ABA handbook provides an introduction to bankruptcy for the divorce practitioner.
 It addresses the kinds of debts that arise in a divorce case and discusses bankruptcy under chapters 7, 11, and 13 in that context.
 It also offers advice for pre-bankruptcy planning.
 It includes extensive case citations, forms, and a glossary of bankruptcy terms.